 Electricity can be dangerous if not handled properly.
 This article presents valuable tips on how to set up a shock-proof house so that you can ensure your family’s safety.
-Two years back when on one fine morning, I was taking my daughter to school in our car, we discovered once a beautiful large house was now burnt black due to electrocution.
+Two years back when on one fine morning, I was taking my daughter to school, we discovered once a beautiful large house had turned black (burnt due to electrocution).
 Out of utmost dismay and wonder, my daughter asked me – “Papa, what has happened?”,

 When you are out in the market and you are looking to buy an appliance, you are bombarded with the sheer number of choices of brands that are available to buy.
 No wonder, one of the most common questions on our website is: “Which is the best brand for me?”.
 Many people who visit websites providing user feedback (e.g. mouthshut) on brands come back disappointed because almost every brand has got negative feedback.
 And for obvious reasons.

 Putting a plug in a socket is something very basic thing which we all do; in fact it is a very much part of our daily and necessary routine in the modern times.
 Everybody knows how to do it, REALLY?
 Now, in this article to begin with we will pose two questions to our general readers/ audiences.
 Please answer to yourself honestly.
 Question -1: How many times, have some of you poked the earth lever with a screwdriver, pen or other object to insert the plug and push the pins into the live